BrowserStackCE/examples-api-and-unit-tests-testng/README.md

 Note:

 - We have configured a list of test capabilities in the [browserstack.yml](browserstack.yml) file.
-You can certainly update them based on your device / browser test requirements.
+You can certainly update them based on your test requirements.
-- The exact test capability values can be easily identified using the [Browserstack Capability Generator](https://browserstack.com/automate/capabilities)

 ## Running Your Tests

-### Run only api tests on BrowserStack
+### Run only API tests on BrowserStack Test Observability

-In this section, we will run only api tests on Browserstack.
+In this section, we will run only API tests on Browserstack Test Observability.
 To change test capabilities for this configuration, please refer to the `browserstack.yml` file.

 - How to run the test?

-  To run the default api tests on your own machine, use the following command:
+  To run the default API tests on your own machine, use the following command:

   Maven: